-Black Mountain R-13 sheep wool 16″ rolls (we used just under 9 rolls for our 146″ wheelbase Nissan NV2500 high roof van)
+- Black Mountain R-13 sheep wool 16″ rolls (we used just under 9 rolls for our 146″ wheelbase Nissan NV2500 high roof van)

-Low-VOC spray adhesive (we used 3M Super 77, which isn’t the “greenest” choice, but at least it’s low-VOC)
+- Low-VOC spray adhesive (we used 3M Super 77, which isn’t the “greenest” choice, but at least it’s low-VOC)

-2-4 gallons Noxudol Sound Damping compound (the amount will vary depending on your van size and how much surface you choose to cover)
+- 2-4 gallons Noxudol Sound Damping compound (the amount will vary depending on your van size and how much surface you choose to cover)

-Paint brush (preferably an older brush)
+- Paint brush (preferably an older brush)

-0) Step 0 is to deep clean your van.
+The first step is to deep clean your van.
 Deep, deep clean the van.
 Take out the floor mats and clean them, get deep into the crevices and clean everything.
 This is your new home and this is your only opportunity to do a truly deep cleaning of the entire van before you start your conversion.
 Be sure to identify any potential mold areas and spray with a mixture of bleach and water.
 Allow the van to air out completely for a couple days after spraying bleach before you start your conversion.

-1) Identify and tape off the areas you plan to use sound damping.
+Identify and tape off the areas you plan to use sound damping.
 We recommend using this on top of any exposed metal that’s not going to have wood, paneling, or flooring surface on it, including entryways, wheel wells, and step areas by the doors.
 Depending on your flooring selection, you may want to cover your entire van floor with a layer of the Noxudol, but we didn’t because we added cork as part of our flooring installation.
 Using an old paint brush, spread a thick layer of the Noxudol on the applicable areas.
 Repeat for 2-3 coats and be sure to let the product dry between costs.

 Start pulling apart one of the rolls of wool and use the small pieces to fill all the cracks and crevices in your van.
 Be thorough to ensure you’re insulating deep in every gap in the walls, floors, and even in the small holes in the ceiling and wall beams.
 These areas can be tricky to access (we took advantage of having our 11-year-old nephew with little hands helping us out!), but do your best to be thorough.
 There were some places in the panels surrounding the doors/windows where the holes were too small to access, so we actually drilled holes in the sheet metal to reach them.
 You want to fill as many of the small cavities as possible with wool.
 Don’t force too much wool in these areas, just moderately fill the spaces completely.

 Screw in 1/2″ furr strips on top of all the wall and ceiling beams.
 This will give you something to attach the wall paneling to and provide more space to fill with insulation.

-NOTE: Be sure to previously identify and mark where you will have your vent fan, AC, windows, or anything else that will be cut into the metal of your van.
+Tip– Be sure to previously identify and mark where you will have your vent fan, AC, windows, or anything else that will be cut into the metal of your van.
 You’ll want to block off these areas so you don’t insulate over an area that’s going to be cut.

-6) Once the van is covered in insulation, you’re ready to put up the wall paneling.
+Once the van is covered in insulation, you’re ready to put up the wall paneling.
 We recommend doing this step soon after completing insulation, so the insulation doesn’t become loose and fall down.